jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 The CSRF cookie (`anti-csrf-tok`) has a value that expires every 14 days (by default).
 When this expires, any subsequent XHR request is likely to fail and continue to fail until the `index.html` page is re-fetched.

-> One way to deal with this issue is to re-fetch `index.html` and thus, renew the token and cookie.
+> One way to deal with this issue is to re-fetch `index.html` and, thus, renew the token and cookie.

-In the BEFFE, we are using a defense-in-depth strategy to mitigate against CSRF (informed by the [OWASP guidance](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)).
-These are the 3 mechanisms that are used together:
+In the BEFFE, we are using a defense-in-depth strategy (informed by the OWASP guidance) to mitigate against CSRF.
+These are the three mechanisms that are used together:

 1. Double Submit Cookie (per session)
 2. Verifying Origin